 To support NaFFAA’s major goals, below are some of the Key Initiatives for 2017-2018:

-As a federation of associations, NaFFAA strives to help build the capacity of Filipino American organizations in order to better serve their communities.
 In May 2017 during Asian American and Pacific Islander (AAPI) Heritage Month, NaFFAA hosted its first-ever “Federation Forum,” a leadership development summit with representatives of ten national Filipino American organizations.
-Held in Washington, DC, delegates participated in activities focused on strategic planning and fundraising, discussed their collective agenda, and met with leaders from the Administration and Congress to discuss key issues impacting Filipino Americans.
-NaFFAA is looking to replicate the Federation Forum at the regional level in 2018.
+Held in Washington, DC, delegates participated in activities focused on strategic planning and fundraising, discussed their collective agenda, and met with leaders from the Administration and Congress.
+NaFFAA will host another National Federation Forum and Welcome Reception in Washington, DC in October 2018 during Filipino American History Month.

-Over the past 20 years, NaFFAA has led advocacy campaigns and built strategic relations with policymakers at the federal, state, and local level.
-NaFFAA will also ensure that Filipino Americans have a seat at the table during key policy discussions with the Administration and U.S. Congress.
-NaFFAA is also the only Filipino American member organization of the National Council of Asian Pacific Americans (NCAPA), a coalition of more than 35 national AAPI organizations.
+Over the past 20 years, NaFFAA has led immigration advocacy campaigns and built strategic relations with policymakers at the federal, state, and local level.
+NaFFAA is committed to protecting family reunification, fighting for the DREAM Act, and defending the nearly 5,000 young Filipinos who have benefited from Deferred Action for Childhood Arrivals (DACA).
+NaFFAA is the only Filipino American member organization of the National Council of Asian Pacific Americans (NCAPA), a coalition of more than 30 national organizations.